Skip Ribbon Commands

 2. Transfer CVS to a Petri dish containing transport medium (Such as CVS Media (RPMI) and Small Dish [T095]).

-3. Using a stereomicroscope and sterile forceps, assess the quality and quantity of villi and remove any blood clots and maternal decidua.
+3. Using a stereomicroscope and sterile forceps, assess the quality and quantity of villi and remove any blood clots.

 Specimen Stability Information